-Current systems for detecting potentially toxic gases are in general cumbersome and complex.
-For continuous, real time monitoring, direct detection sensors are well-adapted as they do not require preliminary sample processing: optical [1], electrochemical [2] or gravimetric acoustic sensors (better known as micro-balances) [3] have been developed and successfully tested for such purposes.
-Most of the literature references focuses on improving the transduction principle [4, 5, 6], either by replacing propagating waves with evanescent waves which, by being confined close to the transducer surface, improve the signal to noise ratio (Surface Plasmon Resonance - SPR - and Love mode surface acoustic wave sensors - SAW - sensors).
-In this work, the effort is oriented toward the development of an embedded electronics for gaseous chemical species detection using radio-frequency (RF) transducers.
-One of the aspects of this dedicated application is the ability to automatically identify an optimal operating frequency point within the pass band of the device, and then to generate a clean, continuous wave signal at this given frequency, with sub-hertz resolution.
+YURRENT systems for detecting potentially toxic gases ✓ are generally cumbersome and complex.
+For continuous, real-time monitoring, direct detection sensors are well-adapted because they do not require preliminary sample processing; optical [1], electrochemical [2], and gravimetric acoustic sensors (better known as microbalances) [3] have been developed and successfully tested for such purposes.
+Most of the literature focuses on improving the transduction principle [4]-[6], either by replacing propagating waves with evanescent waves which, by being confined close to the transducer surface, improve the signal-to-noise ratio [surface plasmon resonance (SPR) and Love-mode SAW sensors.
+In this work, the effort is oriented toward the development of embedded electronics for gaseous chemical species detection using RF transducers.
+One of the aspects of this dedicated application is the ability to automatically identify an optimal operating frequency point within the pass band of the device, and then to generate a clean, continuous wave signal at this given frequency with sub-hertz resolution.